TruebitProtocol/truebit-eth/README.md

 1. Exit `geth` (`Ctrl-C` or `exit`) and re-run the `geth` incantation above.

+2. Try running Truebit OS [natively](##Running-Truebit-OS-natively) instead of using Docker.

-2. Change your IP address.
+3. Change your IP address.

-3. Reconnect later, or consider running a full Ethereum node.
+4. Reconnect later, or consider running a full Ethereum node.

 To view a list of connected addresses inside the `geth console`, type `personal.listWallets` at the Geth command line.